5 Tips to Master Cooking in an RV

 - OPEN BASKETS WITH HANDLES.
 We are huge fans of this storage item.
-They are great in the fridge for organizing small food items, fruit, snacks, and more.
+Containers with handles are great in the fridge for organizing small food items, fruit, snacks, and more.
 You can also use them in the pantry to organize spices and condiments.
 The open-top design gives you easy access to your food, and the handles make it easy to grab them off a shelf.

 - KNIFE RACK.
 A mounted magnetic knife rack allows you to store knives and other metal utensils on the wall.
 This will open up more drawer space for other items.

 - BEESWAX WRAPS.
 This eco-friendly option takes up little space in the fridge.
-Wrap cheeses, fruit, a head of lettuce, and more without resorting to single-use storage items.
+Wrap cheeses, fruit, veggies, a head of lettuce, and more without using single-use storage items.
 These are great for covering the top of a serving dish as well.

 - COMMAND HOOKS.
-Use this popular RV item to hang items on the wall and on the backside of cabinet doors.
+Use this popular RV storage hack to hang items on the wall and on the backside of cabinet doors.
 You can hang utensils, a small cutting board, pot holders, and more.
-If it has a hanging loop you can find a space to hang it!
+If it has a hanging loop, you can find a spot to hang it!

 2. Get Creative with RV Counter Space